NativeScript/docs-v7/docs/tooling/android-virtual-devices.md

 # Setup Android Emulators (AVD)

-Using Android emulator a.k.a.
-Android Virtual Device (AVD) eases the development process by providing an option to test mobile applications on various virtual devices.
-By default, the Android SDK does not provide an instance of an AVD, so it is required to make some additional steps to allow its use on your machine.
-Android provides an article in their official documentation called [Create and Manage Virtual Devices](https://developer.android.com/studio/run/managing-avds.html), where it is covered the processes of downloading, creating and using one Android Emulator via Android Studio.
+Follow the official documentation on [Creating and Managing Virtual Devices](https://developer.android.com/studio/run/managing-avds.html), where the process of downloading, setting up, and using Android Emulators via Android studio is covered.